marisacasillas/chatterlab/content/publications.md

 Foushee, R., Byrne, D., **Casillas, M.**, & Goldin-Meadow, S. (accepted 2022).
 Getting to the Root of Linguistic Alignment: Tree Comparison as a Measure of Syntactic Alignment and Index of Language Development in Children Who are Typically Developing and Children with Early Brain Injury.
 Proceedings of the 44th Annual Meeting of the Cognitive Science Society (CogSci 2022) XX.

 ## 2021

+**Prado, E.** & Bucholtz, M. (forthcoming).
+Getting dressed as a social activity: The interactional competence of an autistic teenager who doesn't use speech. _Research on Children and Social Interaction, 5_(2), 239–270. [[ms](/lab-publications/PradoBucholtz-RoCSI-forthcoming.pdf)]

 Soderstrom, M., **Casillas, M.**, Gornik, M., Bouchard, A., MacEwan, S., Shokrkon, A., & Bunce, J. (2021).
 English-speaking adults' labeling of child- and adult-directed speech across languages and its relationship to perception of affect. _Frontiers in Psychology 12_:708887. [[ms](/lab-publications/Soderstrom_et_al_2021_English_speaking_adults_labeling_of_child_and_adult_directed_speech_across_languages_Frontiers.pdf)]